compiler-research/compiler-research.github.io/_posts/2026-05-19-optimize-usage-of-source-locations-in-source-modules.md

 embedded across a huge number of AST nodes, so making it bigger raises memory usage for every build, not just the ones actually hitting the limit.
 It is a global cost for a problem that has a much more local cause.

-The cause is at the allocation site.
-Every module gets its own fresh region of the address space, unconditionally, with no check for whether the same files have already been seen.

 ## The Approach